 1. Parachute tug-of-war

-This parachute game is super fun and entertaining.
+This parachute game is super fun entertainment, providing recreation to children.
 It requires a parachute and more than four children.

 - Divide the number of players into two teams.